-As discussed in more detail herein, HMS Adviser LP ("HMS Adviser"), a wholly owned affiliate of Hines Interests Limited Partnership ("Hines") and our current investment adviser, has entered into an asset purchase agreement dated as of June 26, 2020 (the "Purchase Agreement"), with MSC Adviser I, LLC ("MSC Adviser"), a wholly owned subsidiary of Main Street Capital Corporation ("Main Street") and our current sub-adviser, Main Street (solely for the purposes set forth in the Purchase Agreement), and Hines (solely for the purposes set forth in the Purchase Agreement).
+As discussed in more detail herein, HMS Adviser LP ("HMS Adviser"), a wholly owned affiliate of Hines Interests Limited Partnership ("Hines") and our current investment adviser, has entered into an asset purchase agreement, dated as of June 26, 2020 (the "Purchase Agreement"), with MSC Adviser I, LLC ("MSC Adviser"), a wholly owned subsidiary of Main Street Capital

+Corporation ("Main Street") and our current sub-adviser, Main Street (solely for the purposes set forth in the Purchase Agreement), and Hines (solely for the purposes set forth in the Purchase Agreement).
 The closing of the transactions contemplated by the Purchase Agreement (collectively, the "Transaction") would result in an assignment for purposes of the Investment Company Act of 1940, as amended (the "1940 Act"), of the current investment advisory agreement between the Company and HMS Adviser (the "Current Investment Advisory Agreement") and, as a result, its immediate termination.
-Because the sub-advisory agreement pursuant to which MSC Adviser provides investment Advisory Agreement, the Sub-Advisory Agreement") contains a provision stating that it will terminate upon the termination of the Current Investment Advisory Agreement, would terminate at such time as well.
+Because the sub-advisory agreement pursuant to which MSC Adviser provides investment sub-advisory services to the Company (the "Sub-Advisory Agreement") contains a provision stating that it will terminate upon the termination of the Current Investment Advisory Agreement, the Sub-Advisory Agreement would terminate at such time as well.